History of the hamburger: Variants

-Culinary history
+Marketing and popular culture

 The hamburger was very popular among Americans during the postwar period following World War I, even in popular culture.
 An example of this was the prominent appearance of hamburgers in E. C. Segar's Thimble Theatre comic strip, which prominently featured a cartoon character named Popeye the Sailor who ate spinach to sustain his superhuman strength.
 Popeye's first appearance was as a supporting character on January 17, 1929, alongside many other characters.
 One of these characters was J. Wellington Wimpy (often shortened to just "Wimpy"), a lover of hamburgers who was both polite and gluttonous.
 His signature phrase, "I'd gladly pay you tomorrow for a hamburger today", became popular and widely known.
 During the height of his popularity in the 1930s, Wimpy introduced the hamburger to the youth of the time as a healthy food.
 It also resulted in the creation of a chain of fast food restaurants called Wimpy's in his honor, which sold hamburgers for ten cents.
 In a similar fashion, the fictional character Jughead Jones, who first appeared in Archie Comics in 1941, was passionate about food generally, and hamburgers specifically.

 Fictional characters related to the hamburger, such as the Ronald McDonald clown character designed by Willard Scott who first appeared on television in 1963, soon became a recognizable part of American culture.
 The burger also made appearances in underground comix such as Zap Comix#2 during the late 1960s, in which cartoonist Robert Crumb designed a character called "Hamburger Hi-Jinx".
 By the end of the decade, pop art was including the hamburger as an artistic element, appearing in the works of Andy Warhol (Dual Hamburger), Claes Oldenburg (Floor Burger), Mel Ramos (Vinaburger, 1965), and more recently, David LaChapelle (Death by Hamburger, 2002).

 An example of the popularity and identification that the burger enjoyed among the American public was the name of the Battle of Hamburger Hill, which occurred in May 1969 during the Vietnam War.
 Its name was inspired by the number of American and Vietnamese casualties, which made the scene resembles a "butcher".
 The hamburger was also the inspiration of Star Wars creator George Lucas's design for the Millennium Falcon ship.
 Hamburgers also appear in computer games, as in the case of BurgerTime, an arcade-style game created in 1982 by Data East Corporation.
 The hamburger also appears prominently on American television shows such as American Eats and Man v.
 Food.